 2. Shop Ethnic Markets

-• Asian groceries: soy sauce, tofu, rice noodles, sesame oil at half the big-box price.
+• You can buy soy sauce, tofu, rice noodles, and sesame oil, among other items, for below half the price compared to big-box stores.

 3. Stick to Store Brands